Is It Legal for My Boss to Record My Phone Calls?

 In general, it is legal for employers to monitor business-related telephone calls to and from their own premises—for example, to evaluate the quality of customer service.
 However, a federal law, the Electronic Communications Privacy Act, or ECPA (18 U.S.C. § § 2510 to 2720), puts some major limitations on that right.
 The ECPA restricts individuals and organizations, including employers, from intercepting wire, oral, or electronic communications.

 Under the Act, even if a call is being monitored for business reasons, which is perfectly legal, if a personal call comes in, an employer must hang up as soon as he or she realizes the call is personal.
 An employer may monitor a personal call only if an employee knows the particular call is being monitored—and he or she consents to it.

-What Other Types of Employee Surveillance Are Legal?
+What Other Types of Workplace Surveillance Is Okay?

 While your employer should not be listening in on your private telephone calls without your knowledge and consent, they do have other rights that are almost as invasive.
 For example, employers have the right to make audio and video recordings of employees (provided they are not in bathrooms or locker rooms).
 In some states, they have the right to listen to voicemail recorded on business phones (usually after the employee has heard the message).